dotexe-drift-server/samp-drift-script/README.md

 Make sure to install YSI (it's needed for the registration script and other config file saving) and sscanf2

-Make sure to disable all of SA-MP's extra crap or else you may experience slowdown and time/lighting bugs You should only have these enabled:
+Make sure to disable all of SA-MP's extra crap or else you may experience slowdown and time/lighting bugs.
+You should only have these enabled:

 ```
 filterscripts gl_actions gl_mapicon
 plugins sscanf.dll